SAP-samples/teched2024-AD181/exercises/ex3.1/README.md

 <img src="images/image6.jpg" />

-7. SAP Build Apps will open, with a new application.
-You will replace this with the template application you downloaded:
+7. SAP Build Apps will open, with a new app.
+You will replace this with the template app you downloaded:

-- Click the extra menu (3 vertical drops, upper right corner of the screen).
+- Click the dot menu (3 vertical dots, upper right corner of the screen).

 - Click Replace